Hey, fastest three hours and media speeding by, ladies and gentlemen.

 You can marry someone who is just like you or somebody who isn't.

-And that's a kid, baby looking at himself in the mirror.
+And that's a kid baby looking at himself in the mirror.

-And the woman, the girl marrying a flower is uh black, and the uh girl looks like she's marrying her best friend, looks like a tiger uh woods woman.
+And the girl looks like she's marrying her best friend looks like a tiger, a woods woman, a Barbie doll.

-Also, you gotta hear this.
+Also, you got to hear this.

-This is uh Ed Mockie.
+This is Ed Machie.

-Ed Mockie from uh Massachusetts member of Congress, and Raya Mitchell, NBC News, Washington, asked him, let's talk about climate change and the whole conflict between the deniers and those of you who believe that this is a self-evident thing.
+Andrea Mitchell, NBC News, Washington, asked him, let's talk about climate change and the whole conflict between the deniers and those of you who believe that this is a self-evident thing.

 The evidence is overwhelming.

-Uh that's their new argument.
+That's their new argument.

 Now they're trying to compare these two things when there's no comparison.

-I brilliantly came up with this last week.
+If you want a comparison to tobacco companies, I brilliantly came up with this last week.

 What nailed the tobacco companies?